 Add your own project for the chance to be featured in Editor's Picks.

-The modern barn style is defined by the vertical and horizontal siding patterns that emulate the feel of a classic New England Barn.
+The home's unique blend of modern and barn design is defined by the vertical and horizontal siding patterns that emulate the feel of a classic New England Barn.
 The locally sourced stone is very natural and harkens to traditional stone foundations of the area.

 Modern touches include sleek trim detailing, clean lines in the windows, frosted glass paneled garage doors and dark stained wood awning over the garage.